The Latent Color Subspace: Emergent Order in High-Dimensional Chaos: Experiments

 \section{Experiments}

 We measure perceptual color difference with HSL error ($\Delta H, \Delta S, \Delta L$), with $H$ in degrees and $S$ and $L$ as percentages, and CIEDE2000~\citep{luo2001development} ($\Delta E_{00}$).
-Figure~\ref{fig:strawberries} presents Type I (c) and Type II (a) interventions; all remaining results use the interpolation strategy at timestep 9.
+Figure~\ref{fig:strawberries} presents Type I and Type II interventions; all other results use the Type $\star$ strategy at timestep 9. \textit{Global} applies LCS color interventions to the entire image, whereas \textit{local} applies them only to patches associated with the target object, with masks derived using Seg4Diff~\cite{kim025seg4diff} from activations of transformer layer 18. \definecolor{myyellow}{RGB}{255,217,102}